Home

 Scott 1172 (2001)

-June 23 marks the Feast of the Nativity of Saint John the Baptist.
-The stamp above, taken from the Restoration of the Sistine Chapel set from 2001, shows the baptism of Jesus Christ in the River Jordan by John the Baptist.
+June 24 marks the Solemnity of the Nativity of Saint John the Baptist.
+The stamp above, taken from the Restoration of the Sistine Chapel set from 2001, depicts the baptism of Jesus Christ in the River Jordan by John the Baptist.

 John the Baptist was the son of Zachariah, a priest of the Temple in Jerusalem, and Elizabeth, who was from the same family as the Blessed Virgin Mary.
 John’s birth was foretold to Zachariah when both he and his wife were in their old age (providing a scriptural connection to the Patriarch, Abraham, and his wife, Sarah).